Portraits of the Las Vegas shooting victims

 Laura Shipp

-At some point the two were separated and Corey Shipp spent the day after the shooting looking for his mother.
-By Wednesday, she had been identified, her brother confirmed to CNN.
+At some point during the shooting, the two became separated, and Corey Shipp spent the day afterward looking for his mother.
+By Wednesday, she had been identified, her brother told CNN.

 Shipp, an avid Dodgers fan, moved to Las Vegas about five years ago to be closer to her son, the Ventura County Star reported.

-“She was his world and he was hers,” her brother told the newspaper.
+“She was his world and he was hers,” her brother Steve Shipp told the newspaper.

+Aimee Mack, one of Shipp’s friends, told CNN that they’d been close since they met in the ninth grade, and that Shipp was generous and “was smart as a whip and had a huge heart.”

 Victor Link

-Note: This article has been updated to reflect a change in the victim death toll.
-Correction: This story has been revised to correct the spelling of Kaden Manczuk’s name.
-Manczuk is the son of victim of Neysa Tonks.
-CNN has also corrected the name of the school district where Jenny Parks was a teacher and corrected attribution of a Facebook post regarding victim Susan Smith.